Skip to contents

 resources

 (optional) A named list passed to the batchtools job-script template as variable resources.
-See Section 'Resources' in batchtools::submitJobs() more details.
+This is based on how batchtools::submitJobs() works, with the exception for specially reserved names defined by the future.batchtools package;

 ...